-- 16 Wildlife videos are available on the 'Resources' page on the Biosphere's website (www.gsabiosphere.org.uk), tagged as 'Learning for Sustainability'.
+- Mildlife videos are available on the 'Resources' page on the Biosphere's website (www.gsabiosphere.org.uk), tagged as 'Learning for Sustainability'.
 Share the red squirrel video or source footage of red squirrels to share with pupils. - Red squirrels are omnivores, ask the class to guess what they eat.
-EG shoots, flowers, nuts, fruits & seeds. - R Squirrels use sticks and leaves to make nests called dreys.
-In your local area or in school grounds ask pupils to work in teams to collect sticks, moss and leaves to make a squirrel drey of their own. - 19 Ask pupils where they think red squirrels would live in the Biosphere and place their squirrel markers on the Biosphere map. - n Discuss how the squirrel prepares for winter, by hiding nuts.
+EG shoots, flowers, nuts, fruits & seeds. - 18 Squirrels use sticks and leaves to make nests called dreys.
+In your local area or in school grounds ask pupils to work in teams to collect sticks, moss and leaves to make a squirrel drey of their own. - 19 Ask pupils where they think red squirrels would live in the Biosphere and place their squirrel markers on the Biosphere map. - Discuss how the squirrel prepares for winter, by hiding nuts.
 Hide a number of milk bottle lids or similar for the pupils to find, gather, hide and prepare for winter!

 EXTENSION IDEA!
-Ask pupils which of these species they have an impact on each other and how?
+Ask pupils which of these species might encounter each other in our Biosphere?
+Will they have an impact on each other and how?
 Which of these species are affected by people and how?